Many seniors ask - do you pay tax on your pension payments? This section explains your tax-free allowances and how you pay tax on pensions.

 Having British citizenship comes with a responsibility to pay all taxes owed to the Exchequer.
 This also applies to any other income besides money from pensions.
 Therefore, you might need to complete a Self Assessment tax return.

 Note: There are ways to claim a tax refund for anyone who paid too much money in taxation.

 As a rule, you only get one tax code when your income comes from only one source.
 But, you can have several different tax codes if your income comes from several sources.
 You can also update your tax code and get it corrected if you think there is an error.

 Some things change with tax when you live abroad - depending on whether you get classed as a UK resident or not.
 Being classed as a UK resident for tax purposes means you may have to pay UK tax on your pension.
 Your income determines the amount you would need to pay.

 As a rule, those who are not classed as a UK resident do not pay UK tax on their pension.
 Even so, you may need to pay it in the country where you live.
 Some exceptions apply (e.g. UK civil service pensions will always get taxed in the United Kingdom).

 What if you live in a country that does not share a 'double taxation agreement' with the United Kingdom?
 In this case, you may end up paying taxes in both countries.

 Payments made outside government tax rules get classed as unauthorised.
 Higher tax charges are payable in these situations.
 If your pension provider makes an 'unauthorised payment' you could pay up to 55% tax.
 They usually include:

 Note: Beware of companies with offers of help to get money out of your pension before reaching 55.
 The system they use can result in an unauthorised payment.
 You will pay up to 55% tax on unauthorised payments.

-Paying Tax When You Get Your Pension in the United Kingdom
+Paying Tax When You Get a Pension in the United Kingdom